lanec/zoom-batch-downloader/README.md

 Required Scopes for your server-to-server zoom app:

+- `cloud_recording:read:list_user_recordings:admin`
+- `cloud_recording:read:list_recording_files:admin`
+- `user:read:list_users:admin` if you want the script to iterate over all users in the account (default behavior).

+If you are using classic scopes then these would be:
 - `recording:read:admin` to download the recordings.
-- `user:read:admin` if you want the script to iterate over all users in the account (default behavior).
+- `user:read:admin` if you want the script to iterate over all users in the account.

 ## Instructions